Teaming Up With Pittsburgh Sports Legends to Make "Miracles in Moon"

 You can help make this dream a reality.
 Coming soon to Moon Township is a Miracle League baseball field and adaptive playground for kids with special needs.

 Do you love baseball?
 We're looking for special athletes and volunteers to join our team.

 Visit www.EdgarSnyder.com/Miracles for details and Help us make miracles in Moon.

 There's nothing like playing ball with your friends.
 It's a simple childhood pleasure, but one that can be challenging for kids with disabilities.
 That's why we've teamed up with two Pittsburgh sports legends and are thrilled to tell you about The Miracle League of Moon Township and their project to create "Miracles in Moon."

 The public facility, located on Ewing Road in Moon Park, in Moon Township, allows individuals with disabilities to play baseball with their peers regardless of their ability.
-Edgar took part in the ball park's groundbreaking in October 2018, and first pitch is expected in spring 2019.
+Edgar took part in the ball park's groundbreaking in October 2018.

 Now we need your help.
-We're looking for special athletes who love baseball.
-And we need volunteers to join our team.
-Registration will began in fall of 2018 for spring of 2019.
+Miracles in Moon is looking for special athletes who love baseball.
+And they need volunteers to join their team.

-If you'd prefer to make a monetary donation, one can be made online—the organization is a 501 (c)(3) organization.
+If you'd prefer to make a monetary donation, one can be made online—Miracles in Moon is a 501 (c)(3) organization.